Best Credit Card Sign-Up Bonuses of 2017

 Blue Cash Preferred® Card from American Express

 The Blue Cash Preferred® Card from American Express offers you 3% cash back when shopping in supermarkets up to $6,000 in purchases (1% thereafter) and 3% cash back on gas year-round so there’s no need to keep up with a calendar.
-You also can earn 5% cash back on eligible travel purchases in the first 6 months, up to $200.

 The downside is you don’t get actual cash, you get statement credits.
 There’s also an annual fee of $95.